 The initial signs are lesions on the skin and sometimes in the mouth that resemble bites, stings, wounds or sores.
 Some cases have gone on to develop a life threatening kidney failure in spite of treatment.

-Currently there is no known causal agent and the cause of the disease in America which is a fungus has not been found in UK dogs to date.
-There may be a relationship to muddy walks in woods but this is merely speculative though it would be sensible to wash your dog down thoroughly after a muddy walk.
+Currently there is no known causal agent – although there may be a relationship to muddy walks in woods but this is merely speculative though it would be sensible to wash your dog down thoroughly after a muddy walk.

 A specialist veterinary centre Anderson Moore Veterinary Specialists have been investigating this disease for almost three years and they have a page providing up to date information should you wish to find out more.